 At the time of the Treaty of Utrecht in 1714, the Dutch had established control over a great part of Guyana.
-They were occupying positions on the coast as far as Barima and established a Post on the Pariacot Savannah in the upper Cuyuni River in the interior of the country.
+They were occupying positions on the coast as far as Barima and had established a Post on the Pariacot Savannah in the upper Cuyuni River in the interior of the country.
 In addition, they were already opening up the higher reaches of the Essequibo, Mazaruni and Cuyuni from the junction of these three rivers.
 By that time, too, they had established friendly relations with the Amerindian tribes in the interior, who looked to them as their arbiters in tribal disputes and offered them assistance in time of hostile attack.

-Since about two decades after Kykoveral was founded, the settlers who were cultivating lands on the banks of the Essequibo River, demanded that the fort on Kykoveral should be moved to Flag Island protection for them.
+Since about two decades after Kykoveral was founded, the settlers who were cultivating lands on the banks of the Essequibo River demanded that the fort on Kykoveral should be moved to Flag Island to provide protection for them.
 Successive Commanders refused to do this, but in 1718, the Commander of Essequibo agreed that the Fort did not have the space to accommodate officials and soldiers.
 He, therefore, ordered the construction of a building to house the Council Chamber and the Company store at Kartabo on the point between the mouths of the Mazaruni and the Cuyuni.
 A plan to develop a township around this building never materialised.

 Throughout the course of the century, the settlers depended on Dutch ships to bring supplies from Amsterdam.
-However, these ships were so unreliable that the governing Council of Ten felt that if they depended on these ships, the settlers could face starvation.
+But these ships were so unreliable that the governing Council of Ten felt that if they depended on these ships, the settlers could face starvation.
 To avert his, the Council declared Essequibo a free port in 1685.
 Then in 1716, it opened up Essequibo to anyone who wished to settle in the colony and soon after, some English farmers abandoned Barbados, Antigua and other West Indian islands and resettled in the Dutch colony.

 Agitation for a fort to be constructed on Flag Island (later to be called Fort Island) continued throughout the seventeenth century.
 It was not until around 1720 that a poorly constructed fort was eventually built on the island.